 Dr. Hambleton is a board-certified oral and maxillofacial surgeon.
 He takes the time to understand your individual needs and concerns when developing a treatment plan.
 Before any decisions are made, he explains each process in an easily understood manner and answers any questions, so you know what to expect.
-With his wealth of training and experience, he is able to tailor solutions that work best for you, your oral health, and your lifestyle.
+With his wealth of training and experience, he is able to tailor solutions that work for you, your oral health, and your lifestyle.

 Types of Dentures to Consider – Your Options

 There are several different types of dentures you can choose from, depending on your preferences and needs.
 There are some variations in how they stay in place, and you may find one more comfortable or convenient than another.

 Complete dentures, also called full dentures, replace all of your natural teeth.
 They can be fitted to your top arch, bottom arch, or both.
 The dentures rest over your existing gums, and adhesive is often used to help keep them in place.
 They can be easily removed for cleaning or at night.